hisashin/fiberPCB/README.md

 ## Why fiberPCB?

-Let's compare fiberPCB to alternatives.
+Let's compare fiberPCB with alternatives.

 * Online PCB service
   * Best way as long as you can wait delivery for few days to weeks.